cloudmesh-community/sp20-516-232/datacenter.md

 # Datacenter,  Ashok Singam sp20-516-232

-:o2: please learn markdown, attending eductaional section mandatory

-:o2: som citation labels ar wrong in caption

-:o2: convert refrences section to bibtex and use in text where needed

 ## E.Datacenter.1: Define carbon footprint of data centers

 Carbon footprint of a data center is *Carbon dioxide emission coefficient of a Data Center*